jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/Ownership/task.md

 Objects stored in pointer-typed fields are, by default, considered to be non-owned.
-When a class contains a pointer to an object, the responsibility for lifetime and storage duration management lies outside the class.
+When a class contains a pointer to an object, the responsibility for its lifetime and storage duration management lies outside the class.
 It is crucial to understand this fact in order to prevent memory leaks and undefined behavior, as ownership is not automatically transferred with the assignment of pointers.